Skip to content

 • Jackson 3.1.1 migration.
 The runtime now depends on Jackson 3.x, which moved its packages from com.fasterxml.jackson to tools.jackson.
 Custom JacksonEncoder / JacksonDecoder subclasses, any filters that construct ObjectMapper directly, and any integration code importing from com.fasterxml.jackson.* need to be updated.

 • AiSupportAgentRuntime.
 Code that implemented the legacy AiSupport SPI should migrate to AgentRuntime.
-The capability baseline, tool calling, and usage metadata contracts are now unified across all seven runtimes.
+The capability baseline, tool calling, and usage metadata contracts are now unified across all twelve runtimes.

 • WebSocket HTML sanitization (4.0.11).
 HTML sanitization was disabled for the WebSocket transport because encoding JSON in WebSocket frames broke the AI streaming wire protocol.
 HTTP transports continue to sanitize write methods, and cookies over HTTPS now default to Secure.